Early history of the IRT subway: Ridership

 The IRT was instantly popular upon its opening, with the New-York Tribune proclaiming the "birth of [the] subway crush".
 However, within a week of its opening, the first subway line became overburdened by the sheer number of passengers using it.
 The first line, designed to accommodate up to 600,000 passengers a day, was already accommodating half that amount by December 1904 and was nearing its capacity by the first anniversary of its opening.
 With subsequent expansions, the IRT's average daily traffic increased to 800,000 by 1908, and to 1.2 million by 1914.
 Consulting engineer Bion J. Arnold wrote in 1908 that "the number of patrons is increasing yearly and the maximum carrying capacity is therefore taxed to the utmost limit".
 Express services were more popular than IRT planners had expected.
 At 25 mph, the express trains were the fastest form of urban transportation in the city when they were not delayed, but they were frequently delayed because many passengers wished to transfer to and from local services.

-The city could only afford one subway line in 1900 and had hoped that the IRT would serve mainly to relieve overcrowding on the existing transit system.
-However, crowds on existing transportation modes did not decrease significantly: elevated ridership in 1907 was one percent less than in 1904, while streetcar ridership declined four percent from 1904 to 1910.
+The city could afford only one subway line in 1900 and had hoped that the IRT would mainly relieve overcrowding on the existing transit system.
+However, crowds on existing transportation modes decreased only minimally: elevated ridership in 1907 was one percent less than in 1904, while streetcar ridership declined four percent from 1904 to 1910.
 A report in 1906, published by the New York State Railroad Commission, stated that Greater New York's growth was exceeding the development of its rapid transit.
 In general, this could be attributed to huge growth in the years just prior to the subway's opening, with elevated ridership having increased by fifty percent from 1901 to 1904.
 Between 1904 and 1914, the total number of passengers in New York City increased by more than 60 percent to 1.753 billion.
 The technical modifications made in the late 1900s and early 1910s, including signaling system upgrades and platform extension, allowed the IRT to run a train on the express and local tracks once every 108 seconds, or 33 trains per hour.